Let me guess.. your little one has allergies.

 Nasal rinses have been used for years to clean out the pollen in your nasal passages.

-This blend uses grapefruit seed extract; which is known as a natural antibacterial to treat and prevent infections.
+This blend uses grapefruit seed extract, which is also known as a natural antibacterial to treat and prevent infections.
 This combined with the butterbur- has helped my son reduce his “asthma-like” nagging cough.

-When your child is struggling with a food sensitivity or allergy, you’ll want to address their gut health.
+When your child is struggling with allergies, you’ll want to address their gut health.
 By reducing inflammation and the inflammatory response, you can reduce the symptoms your child is experiencing and boost their health for years to come.

 *Remember, you would never re-introduce a true food allergy to your child’s diet.